HILLCREST CLASSICAL CHRISTIAN EDUCATION

 Traditionally the classical model is expressed in three stages of learning called the trivium.
 Grammar, the first stage, is studied most intently in elementary school.
 Students accumulate knowledge through memorization.
 The grammar stage provides an important foundation for higher orders of thinking.
 While all stages are present in each classical training phase in the trivium, each stage is highlighted based on the student’s developmental stage.
 At Hillcrest students receive basic foundational training in each class, with more advanced courses focusing on developing the other stages in the trivium.

 The logic stage is often referred to as the dialectic stage.
-Hillcrest’s Junior-high highlights the logic stage in explaining the foundation of academic disciplines.
+Hillcrest’s Junior High highlights the logic stage in explaining the foundation of academic disciplines.
 Students study logic as a class, in addition to Latin, building an understanding of root thoughts and languages as they engage further academic study.
-Students in Junior-high naturally are interested in debating and questioning everything from political boundaries, to elections, to parental rules.
+Students in junior high naturally are interested in debating and questioning everything from political boundaries, to elections, to parental rules.
 While some might see this as a desire to challenge authority, the exercise in debate is a craving to systematize their thoughts and engage in the adult world of dialogue.
 Students at Hillcrest will use their grammar training as a basic undergirding for thought and processing.
 Students will study foundations of law and order, challenging the western and Judeo-Christian thoughts with those of other cultures and faith backgrounds.
 This introduction into a reasoned thought process is the beginning stages of Hillcrest’s renowned apologetics program.

 Hillcrest holds a unique approach to Classical Christian training.
 Hillcrest’s program utilizes a consistent draw from the grammar and logic stages to bolster the rhetoric stage.
-With most international and resident students transitioning into Hillcrest with little or no classical training, Hillcrest’s instructors take special care to develop muscles in both grammar and logic to enable students to speak and write eloquently and persuasively.
+With most international and resident students transitioning into Hillcrest with little or no classical training, Hillcrest’s instructors take special care to develop skills in both grammar and logic to enable students to speak and write eloquently and persuasively.

 The diverse international community naturally fosters a community of inquiry, where students desire to know how their friends from foreign cultures think.
 In desiring to understand their friends, students at Hillcrest naturally interact with the foundations their friends’ and classmates’ thoughts rest on.
 There is a consistent exercise in grammar and logic in Hillcrest’s classrooms, as students engage in the classical method of learning seamlessly while they understand cross-cultural communications.

-With students engaging in classroom dialogue and thought, employing logic to reason through ideas, they are trained to communicate to each other in a respectful manner.
+With students engaging in classroom dialogue and thought, employing logic to reason through ideas, they are trained to communicate with each other in a respectful manner.
 Hillcrest holds over 17 differing cultural expressions, with students from Asia, Africa, Europe, South America, and North America.
 Students rest ideas on foundations in logic, learning that logic comes from the mind and character of the Creator who is expressed wholly in the Bible.
 In discerning logic in belief systems, students practice expressing opinions using facts and logical foundations.
 This is the fullest expression of the rhetoric stage of learning, where students captivate others in thought using words that express ideas.
 Students carry this stage into the dormitories, clubs, chapel program, and many other areas on Hillcrest’s campus where they communicate the mind, character, and Spirit of God.

 Hillcrest Classical Introduction Reading List: